russmatney/blog/_posts/techsposure/2015-04-16-what-i-am-using-aws-lambda-for.md

 The solution here - run 50 pngs at a time in `pngs-to-mp4`, then string those mp4s together in `mp4s-to-timelapse`.
-- `upload-to-vimeo` was simple enough to earn it's own function, but for some reason my upload requests would futz out, especially for larger videos.
+- `upload-to-vimeo` was simple enough to earn it's own function, but for some reason my upload requests would ECONNRESET out, especially for larger videos.
-Turns out, throwing a ton of memory at Lambda resolves this kind of thing.
+Turns out, throwing a ton of memory at Lambda resolves this kind of thing by giving you more CPU to work with.
 I'm running this at 1024mb and 60s to ensure it works for larger videos.

 #Some general lambda things

 - `gif-to-mp4` has been very cheap to run (likely true for `create-timelapse`, data pending).
-Paying only for up-time makes much more sense than always-on processes.
+Paying only for uptime is very convenient in this case.
 - Uploads/downloads between S3 and Lambda are very fast.
 That's expected, but was a nice surprise –
 I was running functions locally, and grew worried b/c things were slow to download/upload.